oneRice/LeetCode-javascript/README.md

 KEEP THE CODE SAME AS THE ONE YOU WILL SUBMIT IN BROWSER.

 ### Command Line
-Use the command 'grunt' or 'grunt all' to test all the problem.

-If you want to test a specified problem, use the command 'grunt txxx'
+If you want to test a specified problem, use the command 'grunt autotest:xxx'
---- replace the xxx with the number of your problem, like 'grunt t001'
+--- replace the xxx with the number of your problem, like 'grunt autotest:001'

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using.